hotosm/learnosm/CONTRIBUTING.md

 #### In translation header

 This section of LearnOSM is currently undergoing ongoing translation.
+If you would like to assist with translating this site, please see [CONTRIBUTING.md](https://github.com/hotosm/learnosm/blob/gh-pages/CONTRIBUTING.md)

 ### Previous translation system - may still be used if translator prefers this workflow.